-10.1 General Scope of Questions and Time Allocated in the Meeting
+10.1 Scope of Questions and Time Allocated in the Meeting

-Members of the public may ask questions of the relevant Members of the Cabinet or the Leader or Committee Chairmen at ordinary meetings of the Council on any matter in relation to which the Council has powers or duties or which affects the Tendring District.
+Members of the public may ask questions of the relevant Members of the Cabinet or the Leader or Committee Chairmen on any matter in relation to which the Council has powers or duties or which affects the Tendring District.
 The time limit for the asking of each question is two minutes and for the reply, five minutes.
-The Chairman shall determine the number of questions to be tabled at a particular meeting in order to limit the time for questions and answers to half an hour 21 minutes.
+The Chairman shall determine the number of questions to be tabled at a particular meeting in order to limit the time for questions and answers to 21 minutes.